1- What is UL certification?

 NFPA 79 Electrical standard for Industrial Machinery for the design of on-board equipment

-Meeting the requirements of these two standards ensures that the electrical equipment complies with the NEC.
-However, be careful, if portions of the electrical equipment are installed on parts of the building, the NEC must be used directly for these and not the standards listed above.
+Meeting the requirements of these two standards ensures the electrical equipment complies with the NEC.
+However, be careful: if portions of the electrical equipment are installed in parts of the building, the NEC must be used directly for these, not the standards listed above.

 13- What standards should be used for the mechanical part of machines in the USA?

-Unlike the electrical part, the safety of the mechanical part of the machine is very similar to what is required in Europe, with the difference that there is no "machinery directive" that establishes the fundamental requirements.
-In this case it is possible to take as a reference various standards issued mainly by ANSI, which generally incorporate the same ISO standards also adopted in Europe.
+Unlike the electrical part, the safety of the mechanical part of the machine is very similar to that required in Europe, with the difference that there is no "machinery directive" establishing the fundamental requirements.
+In this case, it is possible to refer to various standards issued primarily by ANSI, which generally incorporate the same ISO standards adopted in Europe.

 In this field the main reference standards are the ANSI B11 series standards.